 InterExchange is a nonprofit organization with more than 40 years of experience dedicated to promoting cultural awareness through a wide range of affordable and exciting work & travel, professional training, internship, au pair, camp, language learning, and volunteer programs within the U.S. and abroad.
-InterExchange is designated by the U.S. Department of State to sponsor the J-1 Visa for people from around the world who would like to visit and experience the U.S. We are the visa sponsor for the participants whom you recruit to visit the U.S.
+InterExchange is designated by the U.S. Department of State to sponsor the J-1 Visa for your participants who would like to visit and experience the U.S.

 As a proud J-1 Visa sponsor and cultural exchange organization, we encourage our participants and professional colleagues to learn about the Fulbright-Hays Act of 1961, also known as the Mutual Educational and Cultural Exchange Act of 1961.
 This important act enables the government of the United States to: